anna-dor-plumsail/documents-docs/source/document-generation/xlsx/multiple-worksheets.rst

 .. image:: ../../_static/img/document-generation/multiple-worksheets-template.png
     :alt: Multiple worksheets template

-You can refer a property inside collection in your template.
-You can even refer a property inside collection nested in another collection.
-The templating engine understands that it needs to render all items of a collection.
-It is smart enough to understand what content needs to be duplicated.

-Examples:

-- The :code:`{{name}}` tag lets the engine know that we want to render the employees name property.
-It will result in the worksheet name and a title in the top of the page.
+Just type the :code:`{{name}}` tag into the tab name field.
+The templating engine is smart enough to understand that it needs to render a separate sheet for each employee.
+The same tag is also used at the top of the sheet.
+There it just displays regular bold Excel cell with larger font size.

+To display employees information we refer objects properties using the dot operator:

-- The :code:`{{jobInfo.title}}` tag lets the engine know that we want to render the job title property of *jobInfo* object.
+- The :code:`{{jobInfo.title}}` tag lets the engine know that we want to render the  title property of the *jobInfo* object.
 - The :code:`{{jobInfo.dateOfHire}:format(d MMMM yyyy)}` tag lets the engine know that we want to render the Date of Hire property and change its format.
 For more information about value formatting please have a look at the `value formatters  <../common-docx-xlsx/formatters.html>`_ section of the documentation.
-- The :code:`{{personalInfo.address}}`, :code:`{{inCaseOfEmergency.name}}` lets the engine know that we want to render an employee address and emergency contact name properties of *personalInfo* and *inCaseOfEmergency* objects.
+- The :code:`{{personalInfo.address}}`, :code:`{{inCaseOfEmergency.name}}` tags let the engine know that we want to render the employee address and the emergency contact name properties of the *personalInfo* and *inCaseOfEmergency* objects.